-Three fields appear in the export to describe a student's instructional reading level.
-These are computed at the student level, not at the assessment level, and reflect a student's level as of her latest assessment.
+Three fields appear in the export to describe a student's instructional reading level after each assessment.
+In the student-level export, they are based on each student's latest assessment.
 Here is how each is determined:

 Instructional Level: the highest level in a student's history after which she was recommended to assess again at the same level or at a higher level.
 If all of a student's assessments led to a downward recommendation, then the instructional level is set to the lowest level that the student has assessed at.

 Instructional Level Confirmed: True if further assessments indicate that the level is no higher than the computed instructional level; False if the instructional level may be even higher.